pyli2019/516x-pli/README.md

-# Hourly Weather Forcasting for Ames
+# Simple Model for Daily Weather Forcasting

 ## Suggestions for Project Reporting